tilwani/Linear-Programming-Optimisation/README.md

 </p>

 The decision variables for the problem are the productions of all of the generators in 24 hours as shown in eq(i).
 Hence the total number of decision variables is 24 * 10 = 240.
-Below is the code for the addition of decision variables and then the constraints.

 ## Objective Function
  Objective is the minimization of the cost which is provided in EUR/MW.
 We define the total cost for the day as the production of generators multiplied by their corresponding cost information provided, as shown below:<br>